 Supposedly to give you the knowledge and inspiration you need to succeed in the business.

 Basically, you’re told that the more BSMs you and your group buy, the more likely you are to succeed in the business since you’ll be developing the proper “mentality” for success.

 It’s important to mention that distributors who choose to sell or distribute BSMs must emphasize that the purchase of these materials is optional.

 But it’s common for new recruits to hear such phrases as “tools are optional, but so is success!” or “I’ve never seen anyone be successful in this business without these tools.”

 Now to be fair, I completely agree that without the proper mindset, you don’t stand a chance of being successful in this or any other business.

 However, the costs for these “optional” BSMs start to add up pretty damn quick.

-And who is all this extra BSM cash going to?
+And who is all this extra Business Support Material cash going to?

 The top-level distributors who are selling it to you, of course.

 You’re also encouraged to attend weekend seminars, “attitude sessions” (more motivation), “night owl” sessions (still more motivation), and especially major functions and conferences.